--

-Application Applied
+Application : Applied

-Explanation on application of the practice The Board is supportive of age and gender diversity and has a Board Diversity Policy to promote the representation of women within the Board.
+Explanation on : application of the practice The Board is supportive of age and gender diversity and has a Board Diversity Policy to promote the representation of women within the Board.

 The Board Diversity Policy is available on the Company's corporate website at www.sapura-resources.com .

-Explanation for departure
+Explanation for : departure

-Large companies are encouraged to complete required to complete the columns below.
-Non-large companies are e the columns below.
+Large companies are re encouraged to complete equired to complete the columns below.
+Non-large companies are the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :